• Skip to primary navigation

 Step-by-Step Instructions

 This recipe requires no creaming and comes together in a flash!
-No mixer needed!
-Here how to make them:
+No mixer needed.
+Here how to make homemade muffins in just under 30 minutes:

 Step 1 - In a large mixing bowl combine melted butter, eggs, buttermilk and almond extract.
 Whisk until well combined.

-Step 2 - In a small mixing bowl, whisk together dry ingredients, including the pudding mix.
+Step 2 - In a small mixing bowl, whisk together dry ingredients, including the dry pudding mix (ignore the directions on the box).

 Step 3 - Add the dry ingredients to the wet ingredients and mix until just combined.
+I would switch out the whisk for a rubber spatula/scraper at this point.
 Do NOT over mix the batter!
 Just mix until there are no streaks of flour remaining.
+The batter will be fairly thick.

 Raw batter in a glass bowl with a tan rubber scraper